lorenz0890/TensorQuant/README.md

 ## Experiments

-Short descriptions of initial round experiments, basically just who did what.
-Details in README.md od respective folder.
+Short descriptions of initial round of experiments, basically just who did what.
+Details in README.md in the respective folder.
 (Probabyl we ll just make an experiments folder next to the examples folder)

 Format: